-Law seems to be one of those fields that promise a successful career, a bit of fame and knowledge in a complex field, that reaches all sides of human life.
-Also known as “legal studies”, Law deals with issues and conflicts related to society and morality.
+Law seems to be one of those fields that promise a successful career, a bit of fame and knowledge in a complex field, which reaches all sides of human life.
+Also known as “Legal Studies”, Law deals with issues and conflicts related to society and morality.

 It is said that the first academic degrees were Doctorates in Law, studied in schools of Law that were founded back in the 11th century.
 Today, the study of Law is made up of highly organized systems, institutions, and subjects.

 You can specialise in one of the fields below.
 These are some of the most common available branches of Law, but the knowledge may be applied in the judiciary, legislative and executive institutions, the military and the police, bureaucracy or the civil society.

 - Criminal Law

 Begin your legal career with a Bachelor of Law (LLB)

 The first university study degree in Law is the Bachelor's.
 In Australia, Canada, the USA and Hong Kong it is called Bachelor of Law (LLB).
 At universities from other countries, you may find it as a B.A.
 (Bachelor of Arts) in Law.